AndrasKovacs/glue/README.md

 The project is on hold now, it's also bit out-of-date, as the definition of weak morphism could be dramatically streamlined.

-The [Canonicity](Canonicity) folder contains a largely complete proof of canonicity for the syntax; there isn't any internal language magic intended there, it's just given as a normal model in Agda.
+The [Canonicity](Canonicity) folder contains a proof of canonicity (with some obvious annoying proofs omitted) for the syntax; there isn't any internal language magic intended there, it's just given as a normal model in Agda.